kubedb/docs/docs/guides/kafka/concepts/connectcluster.md

 The `spec.tls` contains the following fields:

 - `tls.issuerRef` - is an `optional` field that references to the `Issuer` or `ClusterIssuer` custom resource object of [cert-manager](https://cert-manager.io/docs/concepts/issuer/).
-It is used to generate the necessary certificate secrets for Kafka.
+It is used to generate the necessary certificate secrets for ConnectCluster.
 If the `issuerRef` is not specified, the operator creates a self-signed CA and also creates necessary certificate (valid: 365 days) secrets using that CA.
     - `apiGroup` - is the group name of the resource that is being referenced.
 Currently, the only supported value is `cert-manager.io`.
     - `kind` - is the type of resource that is being referenced.
 The supported values are `Issuer` and `ClusterIssuer`.
     - `name` - is the name of the resource ( `Issuer` or `ClusterIssuer` ) that is being referenced.